 Move Batch File to Window Startup Folder

 The last step is to move the batch file to your Startup folder.
-This is a folder where programs will automatically start after your Windows computer or server reboots and after logging in.
+This is a folder where programs will automatically start after you log into your computer or server.

 Open Run > type Shell:Common Startup